-Choose two:DFS 113Introduction to Python Scripting (3)DFS 205Computer Security Fundamentals (3)DFS 210Operating Systems (3)DFS 213Data Storage Foundations (3)ENGL 265Technical Writing (3)
+CSCI 305Information Systems and Architecture (3)DFS 205Computer Security Fundamentals (3)DFS 213Data Storage Foundations (3)

 If so indicated, the semesters listed after course descriptions give guidance when courses are expected to be offered.
 Schedules are subject to change; students should confirm semester offerings with the department when planning degree programs.
 The following courses are all courses offered under this department code as well as any courses that are required within the above major, minor and/or concentration options.